camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/manage-connector-templates.md

 ## Importing existing Connector templates

-If you have created templates for Desktop Modeler in the past and want to reuse them in Web Modeler, you need to make some adjustments to the template files:
+If you have created templates for Desktop Modeler and want to reuse them in Web Modeler, you need to make some adjustments to the template files:

 1. **Split the files**.
 Web Modeler maintains a 1:1 relation between Connector templates and files.
 Since Desktop Modeler allows you to keep multiple template definitions in single file, you must split the file in advance to one file per template before uploading.
 2. **Remove the brackets**.
 Remove the list brackets from the Connector template file before uploading.
 Even if a template file for Desktop Modeler contains only a single template, it is always wrapped in a list.